Mládí září v Září

 Zuzana Babková (Faculty of Design and Arts, Pilsen, CZ): Balustrade Zuzana often works with traditional techniques.
 This time she focused on the manual lathe, while remaining faithful to her love in kinetic jewelry.
 “The brooch reflects the meditative approach of creating, while the ideas were transferred into an actual work.
 The production was based on the principle of rotation – in order not to lose this ability, the brooch is mounted on the fabric the way so it can still rotate.”

 Iveta Mulačová (Faculty of Design and Arts, Pilsen, CZ): Inspired by the architecture Theatre Alfa, parking house Rychtářka, stadium – Iveta has taken a closer look at these iconic building in Pilsen and tried to get rid of their three-dimensionality.
 However, she does not return them to architectural sketches, but in a new independent work of art.
 “We usually see architecture only as a three-dimensional object.
-While creating the jewelry collection, I tried to perceive architecture as we see it at the schuster-nicole-schuster-nicole-beginning-2016-2016 – in the draft of architect or engineer who portray their thoughts and ideas on a paper and the architecture is shown only in two dimensions.”
+While creating the jewelry collection, I tried to perceive architecture as we see it at the beginning – in the draft of architect or engineer who portray their thoughts and ideas on a paper and the architecture is shown only in two dimensions.”

 first issue the magazine Září